 6- Affiliate marketing:

 When third parties (aka affiliates here) take care of everything for you, and you pay them in return, affiliate marketing happens.
-The best simple examples are blogging and promoting someone else's products and posting about their services on your own social media.
+The best simple examples are blogging, promoting someone else's products, and posting about their services on your own social media.

 7- Email marketing: